FrederickMappin/FrederickMappin/README.md

 Self-motivated bioinformatics research scientist with over 8 years of experience conducting research across a broad range of topics in bioinformatics, pharmacology, and genetic engineering.
 Proven ability to quickly master new techniques, tools, and scientific domains to support complex, hypothesis-driven research programs. **Technical Skills include:**

-- **Sequencing Modalities:** Experienced with Variant Analysis, CRISPR gene editing analysis, Methyl-seq, bulk RNA-seq, Shape-seq, scRNA-seq, PacBio and Nanopore sequencing for AAV analysis, and more.
+**Omics Modalities:** Experienced with Variant Analysis, CRISPR gene editing analysis, Methyl-seq, bulk RNA-seq, Shape-seq, scRNA-seq, PacBio and Nanopore sequencing for AAV analysis, and more.

-- **Computer-Aided Drug Design Techniques:** ADMET protein modeling, protein structural comparisons, QSAR, ligand pocket prediction, molecular docking, and molecular dynamic simulations, ligand exposure assays, fingerprints analyses.

-- **Machine Learning:** Experienced in developing and implementing ML pipelines for biological data analysis, including data preprocessing, feature engineering, model selection, training, and performance evaluation.
+**Machine Learning:** Experienced in developing and implementing ML pipelines for biological data analysis, including data preprocessing, feature engineering, model selection, training, and performance evaluation.

-- **Pipeline Development:** Proficient at the utilization of the pipeline workflow manager Nextflow, Docker containers, and Git version control, to conduct reproducible analyses from custom built pipelines.

-- **High-Performance Computing:** Linux-based systems (SLURM and LSF); as well as AWS S3 and EC2.
-Experience with Jupyter Notebooks, GitPod and Google Colab for cloud computing and collaboration.
+**Pipeline Development:** Proficient at the utilization of the pipeline workflow manager Nextflow, Docker containers, and Git version control, to conduct reproducible analyses from custom built bioinformatic pipelines.
+AWS cloud engineering S3, EC2, Batch, Lambda and Step Functions for pipeline cloud automation and orchestration.
+Has used Linux-based systems (SLURM and LSF); Experienced with Jupyter Notebooks, GitPod and Google Colab for collaboration and prototyping.

-- **Languages:** Python, R, and Bash scripting for data manipulation, statistical analysis, machine learning, visualization and tool development.
+**Languages:** Python, R, and Bash scripting for data manipulation, statistical analysis, machine learning, visualization and software development.

-- **Molecular Techniques:** Working knowledge of the most used molecular techniques for the engineering, extraction, analysis, amplification, and sequencing of DNA and RNA.
+**Molecular Techniques:** Working knowledge of the most used molecular techniques for the engineering, extraction, analysis, amplification, and sequencing of DNA and RNA

+**Computer-Aided Drug Design Techniques:** ADMET protein modeling, protein structural comparisons, QSAR, ligand pocket prediction, molecular docking, and molecular dynamic simulations, ligand exposure assays, fingerprints analyses.

 ## Experience
+**Bioinformatic Consultant (Independent)**
+Specialized bioinformatics consultation services for biotechnology challenges.
+Contact me for a complimentary initial assessment of your needs.
+Confidentiality agreements and NDAs available to protect your intellectual property.
+Let's transform your biological data into actionable insights.

 ### Bioinformatic Scientist (Contract)
 **ElevateBio** | Waltham, MA | 01/2024 - 07/2024